Ephemera-Ouyang/BEMAP/README.md

 OVERVIEW
 ---
 BEMAP is a benchmark suite construction methodology that construct benchmark suites from real Android applications.
+It consists of three components: MFC, RFC, and BSC.
+First, MFC employs AutoProfiler to automatically imitate highly frequently used user operations (e.g., screen sliding) and collect the micro-architecture dependent features (e.g., cache misses) at the same time.